Certified Project Officer (CPO)

 You can either pay online when you complete the enrolment / application form, or request an invoice (if, for example, you would like your employer to pay on your behalf).

-Discounts may be also be available when you use a promotional code provided by one of our global community partners.
+Discounts may also be available when you use a promotional code provided by one of our community partners.

 How much does a project manager earn?

-Interestingly, having even a basic certification or qualification in project management added around 20% to the value of of an individual’s salary.
+Although salaries vary by country, it has been shown that having even a basic certification or qualification in project management adds up to 26% to the value of of an individual’s salary.

 Can I use the letters "CPO" after my name?